|

 safe, developing proposals that won’t be too challenging to the

 peer-review committee’s prevailing scientific paradigms.
+NIH has always had

 problems funding innovative research.
 As a rough analogy, its